-IS The Appraisal Form is The Best Tool To Get The Best From Staff?
+IS the Appraisal Form Really The Right Tool To Get

 Because my world is in the hairdressing arena, I will talk from that perspective, and give you my thoughts after performing hundreds of Appraisals over my career that started in 1980.
 So here goes, why the Appraisal Form the way it is, NEEDS to change… and why you can make it work for work for any small business!

-This is what I did with my appraisal form in my salons…
+This is what I did with my OLD appraisal forms in my salons…

-Tore them Into One Thousand Pieces And Tossed It Into The Hair Bin!
+I Tore them Into Pieces And Tossed them Into the Hair Bin!

 So Get Creative With them!